On genericity of shadowing in one dimension

 \section{Conclusion}

-As it contains, among other things, the Menger continuum, and a large class of Julia sets for quadratic polynomials, the class of graphites is indeed more general than the previously studied class of dendrites in \cite{BMR-Dendrites}.
+As it contains, among other things, the Menger continuum, the class of graphites is indeed more general than the previously studied class of dendrites in \cite{BMR-Dendrites}.
 However, there are no known examples of locally connected one-dimensional continua which are \emph{not} graphites.
 This leaves the following open question.

 \begin{question} Is every locally connected one-dimensional continuum a graphite? \end{question}

 Indeed, this question seems intricately related to the open problem concerning the characterization of dendroids mentioned in Section \ref{Prelim}.
 As such, answers to this question are naturally correlated with analogous questions for dendroids \cite{Eb-Fugate, Fugate1, Fugate2, Marsh-Prajs, Martinez}.